 Life Cycle

-Spongy moth (Lymantria dispar) has four distinct developmental stages: egg, larva, pupa, and adult.
+Spongy moth (Lymantriadispar) has four distinct developmental stages: egg, larva, pupa, and adult.
 Each life stage looks and behaves very differently from the other stages.
 Eggs and pupae appear lifeless, but undergo dramatic changes internally.
-Larvae eat and accumulate fat that is used when they are adults to find a mate and reproduce.
+Larvae feed and store energy that is used as adults to find a mate and reproduce.

 Eggs are laid in August and the embryo immediately starts developing during the warm days of summer.
-In a month, the tiny larva is fully formed and ready to hatch.
-At this point, however, the larva goes into diapause, shutting down metabolic activities and becoming insensitive to cold.
-In suspended animation, the larva passes the winter within the egg.
+Within a month, the tiny larva is fully formed.
+Rather than hatching, the larvae enter an inactive state (diapause)—shutting down metabolic activities and adapting to the cold.
+Spongy moth passes through the fall and winter months in this stage.
 As temperatures increase in early spring, the larva inside the egg slowly becomes more active.
-In mid-May, just as the leaves of trees are expanding, the larva chews through the egg shell and hatches.
+In late April or May, just as the leaves of trees are expanding, the larva chews through the egg shell and hatches.

 Photo Credit: B. Queen, WI Dept Natural Resources